xcore/sc_xtcp/README.rst

 Support
 =======

 Issues may be submitted via the Issues tab in this github repo.
-Response to any issues submitted as at the discretion of the manitainer for this line.
+Response to any issues submitted as at the discretion of the maintainer for this line.